xars7/the-777-playground/WikiSpider/ReadMe.txt

 REQUIREMENTS -

-    In order to run this program you need to import he modules BeautifulSoup4 and the Requests module using pip here are some resources to help you install these modules and pip if you don't already have it
+    In order to run this program you need to import the modules BeautifulSoup4 and the Requests module using pip here are some resources to help you install these modules and pip if you don't already have it

     How to install pip - https://pip.pypa.io/en/stable/installation/